The Butterfly Chronicles: Chapter 6 "The First Miracles"

 Back at home, we were seeing a pediatric cardiologist every month.
 Her congestive heart condition was not getting better.
 In fact, the measurement of her ejection fraction showed that it may be getting worse.
 However, one day, Hannah was getting an echocardiogram.
 The usual technician was getting the readings with the ultrasound machine.
 She knew about the calcified blood clot.
 We usually looked at it together during this procedure.
 She was moving the wand over Hannah’s abdomen and asked where the clot was.
 We realized that it was gone!
 She was the first to see it.
 We went to Charleston to talk to a surgeon about another matter and discussed the disappearance of the clot with him.
 I questioned, “This almost seems like a miracle doesn’t it?”
 He answered, “No, it IS a miracle.”
 This just doesn’t happen.

 A couple of weeks later, it was confirmed at Nationwide Children’s that the clot was gone.
 The doctors there had no scientific explanation.
 I guess that sometimes things happen that defy explanation.
 We will forever be grateful for the heroic efforts and kindness shown to us at Nationwide Children's Hospital.
-Unfortunately, Hannah's problems were too big.
-Thankfully, God still had a plan for Hannah's life.
+Although Hannah's problems were beyond the scope of their expertise, thankfully, God still had a plan for Hannah's life.